This post was originally published on 26-January-2015 on Linkedin(Click here).

-Main Story – 2014 was the year of innovation in mobile payments and mobile money.
+2014 was the year of innovation in mobile payments and mobile money.
 The biggest introduction being Apple Pay, which became highlights of the year and shook many MNOs who participated in the mobile financial services space.
 2014 will go down in history as the year of mass adoption of mobile payments and from 2015, the industry is geared for many highly innovative and exciting offerings continuing and maintaining the flow for financial transactions.
+Year 2017 onwards it would be AI and DataScience but may be more of talks then real actions.

 After introduction of artificial intelligence and its subsets like neural networks, deep learning and machine learning there is a clear distinctions coming out.
 These offer a clear demonstration that the industry’s center of gravity is shifting.
 Unlike the situation that prevailed a few years ago, Europe is no longer the center of the secure transactions, Africa and Asia are not jostling for this position and they are coming up with great momentum.